 Soda

 A soda is a small, informal restaurant that serves traditional Costa Rican dishes like a “Casado” (meat, rice, beans, and salad) and Gallo Pinto for as little as $3-$4 a plate.
-This is where the locals eat!
+This is where the local Costa Ricans eat!

 Pulperia

-A pulperia is a neighborhood convenience store that sells essential supplies, food items like canned goods, eggs, milk, bread, and some produce.
-Almost every small town has a pulperia, but the prices at these shops are often marked up 10-20% for the convenience.
+A pulperia is a neighbourhood convenience store that sells essential supplies food items like canned goods, eggs, milk, bread, and some produce.
+Almost every small town has a pulperia, but the prices at these shops are often marked up 10-20% for convenience.

 Extra Interesting Facts About Costa Rica

-Here are some additional facts about Costa Rica that you don’t normally find in the travel guides.
-The country is so much more than a travel destination, it is also a pretty awesome place to live!
+Here are some additional facts about Costa Rica that you don’t normally find in travel guides.
+The country is so much more than a travel destination; it is also a pretty awesome place to live!

 Isla Del Coco